Eva Predictsreputation OS

 Why that matters

-The point of Eva is not to replace reading or critical thinking.
-It is to make good curation easier to identify and poor curation harder to hide.
-The trust graph becomes a record of who has actually earned confidence.
+The point of Eva is not to replace reading, trading judgment, or critical thinking.
+It is to make good reasoning easier to inspect and weak reasoning harder to launder through a feed.

-In that sense, Eva and $EVA are tied together by one idea: if information has value, then reputation around information should be measurable, durable, and tied to real participation.
+In that sense, Eva and $EVA are tied together by one idea: if prediction and verification work has value, then reputation around that work should be measurable, durable, and tied to real participation.